Before you apply for an adjudication hearing

 - Apply for a hearing

-- Complete online application within 14 days from when your ticket was issued.
+- Complete online application within 14 days from when your notice was issued.

 - Talk to a screening officer